simpsonlab/simpsonlab.github.io/_posts/2015-05-19-io-performance.md

 ## Other File Stores: SSDs

-On the other hand, SSDs &ndash; which are ubiquitous in laptops and increasingly common on workstations &ndash; change things quite a bit.
+SSDs &ndash; which are ubiquitous in laptops and increasingly common on workstations &ndash; change things quite a bit.
 These solid state devices have no moving parts, meaning that there is no delay waiting for media to move to the right location.
 As a result, IOPS on these devices can be [significantly higher](http://en.wikipedia.org/wiki/IOPS#Solid-state_devices).
 Indeed, traditional disk controllers and drivers become the bottleneck; a consumer-grade device plugged in as a disk will still be limited to 500MB/s and say 20k IOPS, while specialized devices that look more directly like external memory can achieve much higher speeds.
 (For those who want to know more about SSDs, Lee Hutchinson has an [epic and accessible discussion of how SSDs work](http://arstechnica.com/information-technology/2012/06/inside-the-ssd-revolution-how-solid-state-disks-really-work/) on Ars Technica; the article is from 2012 but very little fundamental has changed in the intervening three years).

 At those rates, both streaming and seeking workflows see a performance boost, but the increase is much higher for IOPS.
 Rather than streaming a 1000MB file taking roughly as long as 2,500-4,000 seeks, it is now more like 40,000 seeks.
 That's still finite, and each seek still takes roughly as much time as reading 25KB of data; but that factor of ten difference in relative rates will change the balance between whether streaming or seeking is most efficient for any given problem.